-Simon Cooke from SHE Software shares four ways that digital technology can support an organisation’s and safety compliance
+Simon Cooke from SHE Software shares four ways that technology can help support a proactive health and safety culture

 Behaviours are commonly seen as a contributing factor in workplace accidents or incidents.
 When looking to drive improvements in safety performance, rules and procedures will only achieve so much.